apollo434/STP/stp_draft.md

 ![Alt text](/pic/L2_toplogy.png)

-Q: What is Root Networking Bridge? and what is special Bridge?
+Q: What is Root Networking Bridge? and what is Specify Bridge?

 A: Root Networking Bridge
    1. Root Networking Bridge is the only one that can create "BPDU" frame, other ones only transfer the "BPDU".
    2. When the topology changed, the Root Networking Bridge is the only one can make sure that all of the terminal or other Bridge know the actions.

-A: Special Bridge
+A: Specify Bridge
-   1. Which Bridge is the shortest one connected with Root Networking Bridge,which is the special Bridge.
-Look! the special Bridge describe the LAN scope.
+   1. Which Bridge is the shortest one connected with Root Networking Bridge,which is the Specify Bridge.
+Look! the Specify Bridge describe the LAN scope.

    NOTE: the l2 topology could explain it.